Code-Institute-Submissions/matt70iu-JavaScript-milestone-V1_JuneResub/README.md

 ## Testing

 - Main input field and add button kept popping out of the container on smaller screen sizes.
 Changed CSS property on input field to 100% of container size to rectify issue.
+- Errors in html validator after making social icons live caused by open tags.
+Rectified tags as needed.
+- Tested app live on Samsung Galaxy S22 and found instructions were not fully visbale on smaller screens as they would not scroll.